Tank destroyer: Germany

-The first German tank destroyers were the Panzerjäger ("tank hunters"), which mounted an existing anti-tank gun on a convenient chassis for mobility, usually with just a three-sided gun shield for crew protection.
+The first German tank destroyers were the Panzerjäger ("Tank Hunters"), which mounted an existing anti-tank gun on a convenient chassis for mobility, usually with just a three-sided gun shield for crew protection.
 For instance, 202 obsolete Panzer I light tanks were modified by removing the turret and were rebuilt as the Panzerjäger I self-propelled 4.7 cm PaK(t).
-Similarly, Panzer II tanks were used on the eastern front.
+Similarly, Panzer II tanks were used on the Eastern Front.
 Captured Soviet 76.2 mm anti-tank guns were mounted on modified Panzer II chassis, producing the Marder II self-propelled anti-tank gun.
-The most common mounting was a German 75 mm anti-tank gun on the Czech Panzer 38(t) chassis as the Marder III.
+The most common mounting was a German 75 mm anti-tank gun on the Czech Panzer 38(t) chassis; this combination was deemed the Marder III.
 The Panzer 38(t) chassis was also used to make the Jagdpanzer 38 casemate style tank destroyer.
 The Panzerjäger series continued up to the 88 mm equipped Nashorn.

 German tank destroyers based on the Panzer III medium tank and later German tanks had more armour than their tank counterparts.
 One of the more successful German tank destroyers was designed as a self-propelled artillery gun, the Sturmgeschütz III.
 Based on the Panzer III tank chassis, the Sturmgeschütz III was originally fitted with a short barreled low-velocity howitzer-like gun, and was assigned to the artillery arm for infantry fire support as an assault gun.
 Later, after encountering Soviet tanks, it was refitted with a comparatively short-barreled high-velocity anti-tank gun, usually with a muzzle brake, enabling it to function as a tank destroyer.
 The Sturmgeschütz III from its 1938 origin used a new casemate-style superstructure with an integrated design, similar to the later Jagdpanzer vehicle designs' superstructure, to completely enclose the crew.
 It was employed in infantry support and offensive armoured operations as well as in the defensive anti-tank role.
 The StuG III assault gun was Germany's most-produced fully tracked armoured fighting vehicle during World War II, and second-most produced German armoured combat vehicle of any type after the Sd.Kfz.
 251 half-track.